 Lending-based Real Estate Crowdfunding

-Investing in Equity vs Lending in Real Estate Crowdfunding – Pros and Cons
+Equity vs Lending in Real Estate Crowdfunding – Pros and Cons

 Which of the two types of real estate crowdfunding you should choose as an investor depends on what kind of return you are looking for and how you would like to balance your risk-reward ratio.
 Below you will find an overview of the different pros and cons related to each investment type.